wp-plugins/audio-and-video-player/readme.txt

 2. Upload the Entire html5-audio-and-video-player / directory to the / wp-content/plugins / directory
 3. Activate the plugin through the Plugins menu in WordPress

-**To install new skins in your media player:**

-1. Download and unzip the skin.
-2. Upload the desired skin directory to /wp-content/plugins/html5-audio-and-video-player/skins/
-3. Associate the skin with your CP Media Player - Audio Player and Video Player through the plugin management page.

 == Interface ==
 The video includes the features of free and premium versions of plugin, please, check the features list to detect each of them.